Disney Cruise Line – Pre/Post Cruise Hotels and Ground Transportation

 Jump to:

-These hotels are also good places to stay if you want to visit the Kennedy Space Center, by the way.
+These hotels are also good places to stay if you also want to visit the Kennedy Space Center.

 Residence Inn Cape Canaveral Cocoa Beach

 Residence Inn Cape Canaveral Cocoa Beach is an all-suite hotel with a nice Florida-style ambiance and a heated pool and whirlpool.
-Your stay includes a complimentary full hot breakfast buffet.
+Your stay includes a FREE hot breakfast buffet.
 Rooms feature FREE high-speed Internet access.

 All room types include a full kitchen with stove/oven, microwave, dishwasher and refrigerator.
 Beds at the Residence Inn are equipped with high-quality mattresses and bedding.
 Bathrooms have granite countertops.